Moyamoya disease: Associated biomarkers

 Smith (2015) conducted a study that looked into specific biological markers that correlate to moyamoya disease.
 Some of the categories of these biomarkers include phenotypes - conditions commonly related to moyamoya, radiographical markers for the diagnosis of moyamoya, and proteins as well as cellular changes that occur in cases of moyamoya.

 Similar to moyamoya disease, there are conditions that are closely associated with moyamoya disease.
-Some of the more common medical conditions that are closely associated with moyamoya disease include trisomy 21 (Down Syndrome), sickle cell disease, and neurofibromatosis type 1.
+Some of the more common medical conditions that are closely associated with moyamoya disease include trisomy 21 (Down syndrome), sickle cell disease, and neurofibromatosis type 1.
 There is also evidence that identifies hyperthyroidism and congenital dwarfing syndromes as two of the more loosely associated syndromes that correlate with the possibility of being diagnosed with moyamoya disease later in life.

 There is also research that has shown that certain radiographic biomarkers that lead to the diagnosis of moyamoya disease have been identified.
 The specific radiographic markers are now considered an acceptable key component to moyamoya disease and have been added to the International Classification of Diseases (ICD).
 These biomarkers of moyamoya are "stenosis of the distal ICA's up to and including the bifurcation, along with segments of the proximal ACA and MCA...dilated basal collateral vessels must be present" Some other common findings that have not been added to the classification index of those with moyamoya disease which are found using radiography involve very distinct changes in the vessels of the brain.
 These changes include newly formed vessels made to compensate for another change noted, ischemia and cerebrovascular reserve, both found on MRI.
 Functional changes include evidence of ischemia in vessels of the brain (ICA, ACA, MCA, specifically).
 It is important to also note that the radiographic biomarkers, in order to be classified as moyamoya disease, all findings must be bilateral.
 If this is not the case and the findings are unilateral, it is diagnosed as moyamoya syndrome.
+This recently changed in 2021 as the Research Committee of Moyamoya Disease (RCMD) has "removed limitations of the previous definition that required bilateral involvement of the intracranial carotid artery.
+Now, proximal middle cerebral artery or anterior cerebral artery involvement suffices, and unilateral disease is acceptable to make the diagnosis, given the increasing evidence of progression to bilateral involvement in unilateral MMD."

 There are also several protein biomarkers that have been linked to the moyamoya disease diagnosis.
 Although the sample size of the studies performed are small due to the rarity of the disease, the findings are indicative of a correlation between the disease and several specific protein biomarkers.
 Other studies have confirmed the correlation of moyamoya and adhesion molecule 1 (ICAM-1) being increased as compared to normal vascular function counterparts.
 Furthermore, it has been concluded that the localization of inflammatory cells suggests that the inflammation stimulus itself may be responsible for the proliferation and occlusion in the ICA, ACA, and MCA found in those with moyamoya disease.